pengfei99/KtConvertor/README.md

 ## 🚀 Key Features

-* **Smart Pathing:** Automatically detects the correct Kerberos cache path for your OS (following XDG standards on Linux).
+* **Smart Pathing:** Automatically detects the correct Kerberos cache path for you (Only for windows)
-* **Safe I/O:** Atomic file writes and automatic directory creation.
+* **Safe I/O:** Atomic kerberos ccache file writes and overwrites.
-* **Modern CLI:** Built with `Typer` and `Rich` for beautiful, informative terminal output.
 * **Developer Friendly:** Fully type-hinted and optimized for use with `uv`.

 ## 🚀 Quick Start

 This tool is released as a python package and executable.
-You need to have `python` and `pip` to install it.
+To install it as a python package, you need to have `python virtual env` and `pip` to install it.

-### Build your local environment

-As we mentioned before, this tool may build locally the `.whl` files.
-So if the `OS, CPU architecture or python version` of your build environment are not compatible with the target machine, the downloaded or generated `.whl` will not be compatible in the target machine.
-The python version which you use to run the tool will define the downloaded installed

-Before build your local environment, check the below things:

-- What is the `OS` of your target machine? (e.g. Windows, Linux, MacOS)
-- What is the `CPU architecture` of your target machine? (e.g. x86, ARM, etc.)
-- What is the `python version` of your target python environment (e.g. 3.11, 3.12, etc.)

-For example if you target environment is a `Windows Server 2019` with `x86` CPU and `python 3.11`.
-Your local environment should also be `Windows, x86, and python 3.11`.

-> We recommend you to use a virtual environment to run the tool.
+If you want to use it as an executable, you only need to download the `convert-tgt.exe`

-> Your local environment must have internet access.
+### Build your python virtual environment with conda

 For example, you can create a virtual environment for python 3.11 with conda.